Key health messages

 If you are addicted to nicotine (also called nicotine dependence) and go without vaping (or smoking), the nicotine level in your bloodstream drops and can cause withdrawal symptoms and strong urges to vape.
 This is known as cravings.

-Nicotine is the addictive ingredient in both tobacco and the liquid in vapes.
-It’s what makes people keep smoking or vaping.
+Nicotine is the addictive ingredient in both vapes and cigarettes.
+It’s what makes people keep vaping or smoking.

 • being down or irritable